bureau14/leveldb/README.md

 * The Windows build requires [Boost](http://www.boost.org/);
 * Our code is C++11ish and may require a recent compiler;
 * Lots of warnings fixed;
-* Is not 100% compliant with ugly Google coding style.
+* Is not 100% compliant with Google coding style.

 Tested on [FreeBSD](http://www.freebsd.org/), Linux and Windows (32-bit & 64-bit).